padrinobook/padrinobook/02-job-board-application.md

 This used to be the way websites were created in the beginning of the web - plain old static content, today things are a little more dynamic so our static app won't last long.

+We can take a look at our new page by firing up Padrino by running the followin at the command line:

+    $ padrino start

+You should see a message telling you that Padrino has taken the stage, you should now be able to view the feshly created index page by visiting [http://localhost:3000/index.html](http://localhost:3000/index.html) in your favourite browser.

-Since we are done with the small feature, it is time to push our branch to the remote repository:
+Since we are done with the small feature, it is time to push our branch to the remote repository on Github but first of all we need to commit our changes.
+The following commands will add the index.html page to the staging area the commit the changes, finally we push the code up to Github.

+    $ git add public/index.html
+    $ git commit -m "Adding initial index page."
     $ git push origin basic-layout

 Lets add some basic routes for displaying our home-, about-, and contact-page with the help of controllers.